nethoundsh/checkdocs/README.md

 ## Design alternatives considered

-**Why not a vector database?** The docs corpus is ~102 pages; the notebook corpus is 14 files.
+**Why not a vector database?** The docs corpus is ~102 pages (as of the last scrape from `docs.vulncheck.com/llms.txt`); the notebook corpus is ~14 files (from the `vulncheck-oss/vulnerability-research` repo).
 At this scale, BM25 on FTS5 outperforms semantic search on precision for exact technical terms — CVE IDs, API endpoint paths, product names.
 There's no embedding inference cost, no external service dependency, and SQLite's WAL mode handles concurrent reads without additional infrastructure.

 **Why not LangChain or LlamaIndex?** This is a Go project.
-The agent loop — stream completion, accumulate tool calls, dispatch concurrently, feed results back — is about 100 lines of explicit code.
+The core agent loop — stream completion, accumulate tool calls, dispatch concurrently, feed results back — is about 100 lines of explicit code in `Run()` (`internal/agent/agent.go`).
+The full agent package is larger (~1,200 lines) due to tool dispatch functions and definitions, but each tool implementation is a standalone function with no shared mutable state.
 Framework abstractions add indirection without adding capability at this scope, and make the tool dispatch logic harder to audit for a security-focused tool.

 **Why not OpenAI directly?** OpenRouter provides a single API surface for any model.
 Swapping from Claude to Gemini to GPT-4o is a flag change, not a code change — which matters both for cost experimentation and for demonstrating model-agnostic agentic design.